ndamatta/CSE110-BYU-Pathway/README.md

 • I <strong>REJECT</strong> any charge of encouraging students to cheat, knowing that it is against <a href="https://dfkpq46c1l9o7.cloudfront.net/pdfs/148e250c14f5be811f0c42353b9d46dc.pdf">BYU's Honor Code.</a><br>
 • This repository has the purpose that, if any student feels stuck in a task, he can have an idea of what steps to take and how the operation is carried out.<br>

-This course really helped me to realize how much I like programming and I hope it does the same for you.
-Do your best to learn, understand and complete the assignments, it will be a solid foundation for next courses.<br>
+This course helped me to realize how much I like programming, and I hope it does the same for you.
+Try your best to learn, understand, and complete the assignments.
+It will be a solid foundation for the following courses.
-This is an inspired course from the Church and all the instructors try their best to help us to learn and achieve our goals.
+This is an inspired course from the Church.
+All the instructors try their best to help us to learn and achieve our goals.

 Thanks for reading!<br>
 <a href="https://www.linkedin.com/in/natanael-damatta/">Natanael</a> :)